Prosecutor: Student with guns in dorm studied mass shootings

 “This incident illustrates the importance of the public reporting suspicious activity to authorities,” the police statement said.
 “Information from the public is often the critical first step in preventing acts of mass violence.”

+“He told officers that he definitely had a plan, something that he had been thinking about since Christmas of last year,” she said.

+She later added: “And he had been recently watching videos of the Charleston mass shooting down in South Carolina and other mass shootings so that he could learn what to do and what not to do.”

-Steber had been watching videos to learn how to carry out a mass shooting, a prosecutor with the district attorney’s office said in court.
-He had bought the guns within the past week and planned to shoot himself and his roommate if Steber didn’t get into a fraternity and the roommate did, the prosecutor said.
+He had bought the guns within the past week and planned to shoot himself and his roommate if Steber didn’t get into a fraternity and the roommate did, Wickline said.
+She said it wasn’t clear if he bought the guns legally.

 She said Steber didn’t appear to have any criminal history.